ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 But that's given hindsight.
 I didn't know about Razzlekhan or even think that the upper most levels of government I live in could be working with Netflix literally, and possibly tying in a recent show with whatever this was.

-All I remember thinking was I was pissed off that Flatley Inc put me through this and they'd better have something to say for it.
+All I remember thinking was I was pissed off that Senger-Huel put me through this and they'd better have something to say for it.

 But it was late, and it was after midnight, and I'm pretty sure I went to sleep after going home.
 I can't remember what if anything I said to my captors afterwards.